GegenteilVonGegenteil/BetterBee/index.md

 I think the app meets the inital concept completely, as users are able to create habits with custom names and color selection and edit/delete them, as well as them being able to check them off every day, with them resetting every day.
 We expanded on that concept with the detail view, which also offers insight into the history of haabit completion.

 #### Further Improvements
 I think there are many ways to build onto the app.
 Most importantly, I think the abbility to set custom intervals for habits would be nice, as well as notifications to remind the user to do them.
 A way to sort the order of the tasks would also be a great way for further customization.
+Lastly, a way to retroactively change entries would be helpfull.

 ## User Test Planning
 ### Heuristic Evaluation